 It’s important to finalize your quarterly OKRs within the first week of your quarter.
 If you’re doing this with your OKR implementation, that means there doesn’t have to be a lot of tension or discussion surrounding your goals.
 Everyone is on the same page, and there is probably very little wandering around or blaming one another for a lack of clarity or loose understanding of dependencies and alignments.

-If you have your OKRs defined by the end of the first quarter, this is one sign that your OKR program has matured and is running smoothly.
+If you have your OKRs defined by the end of the first week of the quarter, this is one sign that your OKR program has matured and is running smoothly.

 Key Results are Defined and Tracked in Appropriate Units- not just percentages